 Donald Trump pleads 'not guilty' in classified documents case

-(CNN) — Former President Donald Trump pleaded not guilty after arriving at the federal courthouse in Miami for an arraignment hearing on charges related to mishandling classified documents.
+Miami (CNN) — Former President Donald Trump has pleaded not guilty to 37 charges related to the alleged mishandling of classified documents.

-Deputy marshals booked the former president and took electronic copies of his fingerprints during Tuesday's proceedings.
-A mugshot of Trump was not taken, given his recognizability.

-Tuesday's hearing in Miami, was procedural in nature.
-Trump entered a plea of not guilty.
-Following the plea, there was a discussion of the conditions of his pretrial release.
+Trump's lawyers asked for a jury trial during the former president's arraignment Tuesday at a federal courthouse in Miami.
+"We most certainly enter a plea of not guilty," Trump attorney Todd Blanche told the judge.

+During the hearing, Trump sat hunched over with his arms crossed and a scowl on his face.
+He did not speak.

-Trump is facing 37 felony counts, alleging he illegally retained national defense information and that he concealed documents in violation of witness-tampering laws in the Justice Department's probe into the materials.
+Trump faces 37 felony counts, alleging he illegally retained national defense information and that he concealed documents in violation of witness-tampering laws in the Justice Department's probe into the materials.

-His close aide, Walt Nauta, was also charged in the indictment, unsealed Friday, which alleges the two men engaged in a conspiracy to obstruct the federal investigation.
-Nauta also will be appearing in court.

-Trump left his Doral resort in his motorcade Tuesday along with Nauta, who was traveling in a separate vehicle.
-As he got in his vehicle, a bystander asked Trump how he was feeling.
-Trump said, "Great," and waved.

 On his social media, Trump posted before heading to court that it was "ONE OF THE SADDEST DAYS IN THE HISTORY OF OUR COUNTRY.
 WE ARE A NATION IN DECLINE!!!"